 Global citizen and neo-folk singer Eli Lev is making the world a smaller place, one song at a time.
 Eli pens hymns for everyday enlightenment—songs that resonate because they’re heartfelt, earthy, and offer wisdom culled from self-discovery.

 “With these albums, I’m offering a personalized musical adventure.
-When I’m on the road, and I can’t speak the language, I’ve always been able to play a song – and suddenly everyone’s singing and dancing.
-My whole life of travel, experiencing other cultures and sounds, and making friends along the way has led me to this moment,” says the Washington, DC-based artist.
+When I’m on the road, and I can’t speak the language, I’ve always been able to play a song and suddenly everyone’s singing and dancing.
+My whole life of travel, experiencing other cultures and sounds, and making friends along the way has led me to this moment,” relates the Washington, DC-based artist.

+Behind Eli’s success is his own production company, the grassroots platform Eli Lev Music, LLC.
+With entrepreneurial savvy and hard work, he’s been able to build it into a sustainable business, allowing him to be a full-time musician on his own terms and connect directly to his community of supporters.
 “I want no barriers between my music and my community.
 Music is a means to an end in order to connect to people, and I wanted everything I do with my craft to be as intimate and as accessible as possible,” Eli says.
-One-way Eli stays actively engaged with his supporters is his YouTube “Folk Friday” series, through which he sings a cover or an original song in a performance video that welcomes people to the weekend with a smile.
+One-way Eli stays actively engaged with his supporters is through his YouTube “Folk Friday” series, during which he sings a cover or an original song in a performance video that welcomes his subscribers to the weekend with a smile.

 Eli’s latest four-part album series represents an unprecedented artistic feat.
 The albums offer four distinct viewpoints of folk music, showing that folk is a heartfelt intention and not a genre sound.
 At the most basic level, his first release in this series, All Roads East, is a traditional folk album with a full, organic sound.
 The title has multiple interpretations.
 It’s a tip of the hat to spiritual Eastern philosophical practices.
 It’s also a tribute to Navajo culture, where being directionally oriented east aligns you with sunrise and the newness of life.
 The album has been featured on CBS Radio, Buzz Feed, and Paste Magazine for its blend of country, folk, Americana, soul, and pop, while being free from any specific tradition.
-A highlight is the sweetly pensive “Making Space,” which Eli calls “My manifesto, it’s my vision of the world creating space to be a community and casting aside artificial classifications that separate us.”
+A highlight is the sweetly pensive “Making Space”, which Eli calls “My manifesto, it’s my vision of the world creating space to be a community and casting aside artificial classifications that separate us.”

-The follow up album, Way Out West, is an adventurous futuristic folk album with bold electronic touches and experimental soundscapes.
+The follow up album, Way Out West, is an adventurous, futuristic folk album with bold electronic touches and experimental soundscapes.
 On the album, Eli artistically references the untamed nature of the west as it has been represented in popular culture.
 “It’s that dangerous, fertile area that is unexplored.
 On this album, it’s emblematic of me pushing the boundaries of folk music,” Eli shares.

 “To me, folk music represents a tradition of reinterpretation.
 The music was always growing and evolving,” Eli says.
 “Together, these albums represent an artistic statement about folk music and how folk songs can be performed in many contexts.”

-Still to come is the stirring, soulful, homestyle sound of Deep South, which dives into Eli’s Southern heritage, with the stripped-down album True North completing the series (featuring Eli in an intimate guitar and vocal setting).
+Still to come is the stirring, soulful, homestyle sound of Deep South, which dives into Eli’s southern heritage, with the stripped-down album True North completing the series (featuring Eli in an intimate guitar and vocal setting).

-In performance, Eli captivates the audience with a storyteller approach to stage banter through stories of his travel, witty asides, and engaging commentary.
+In performance, Eli captivates the audience with a storyteller approach to stage banter through tales of his travel, witty asides, and engaging commentary.
 His infectious musicality, commitment to deep grooves, and playful charisma foster an immersive experience for the audience that moves bodies and opens hearts.